Delaware Lottery: Keno

 Delaware Keno is a keno game drawn every few minutes that began in January 2013 in 81 businesses.

 Multi-state draw games

 Lotto America

 Lotto America is available through 13 lotteries, including Delaware's, and is drawn Wednesdays and Saturdays.
 Lotto America draws five white numbers from 1 through 52, and a "Star Ball", numbered 1 through 10.
 The jackpots begin at $2,000,000.
 Lotto America also has an option called All-Star Bonus that multiplies non-jackpot prizes by 2, 3, 4, or 5.

 Lucky For Life

 In January 2015, Delaware began selling Lucky For Life, a lesser multi-state game with a $2 price.
 The game offers a top prize of $1,000 a day for life.
 Second prize is $25,000 a year for life.
 The game had only been available for people in the six New England states until January 27, 2015.
 Drawings will take place on Monday and Thursday evenings.
 Those drawings will be conducted by the Connecticut Lottery.
+The game was suspended in February 2026 and was replaced by millionaire for life, which the Delaware lottery didn't join due to its high ticket cost.